scottlepp/sql-proxy/README.md

 # SQL Proxy

-Allows connecting to an SQL database/datasource over HTTP without the need of drivers.
+Allows connecting to any SQL database/datasource over HTTP without the need of drivers.

 ## Getting Started